Skip to main content

 What Apellica does for Medicare (Original + Advantage) residential and level-of-care appeals

 We file appeals against Medicare (Original + Advantage) specifically configured to its internal review process.
-Every appeal includes the criteria-disclosure demand, the procedural-rights anchor, treating-provider attestation language, and the specific peer-reviewed citations relevant to the denied service.
+Every residential and level-of-care appeal embeds the criteria-disclosure demand, the procedural-rights anchor, the controlling-standard citation above, treating-provider attestation language, and the peer-reviewed evidence relevant to the denied service.

 Start your Medicare (Original + Advantage) residential and level-of-care appeal